sidAhakim/AdventOfCode/README.md

-The problems are provided from and are owned by https://adventofcode.com/.
+The problems are taken from and are owned by https://adventofcode.com/.